alex-lt-kong/cuda-motion/README.md

 # Camera server

-A C++17 project inspired by [Motion](https://github.com/Motion-Project/motion)
+A C++20 project inspired by [Motion](https://github.com/Motion-Project/motion)
-but with hardware-acceleration (i.e., CUDA) in mind.
+but with hardware acceleration (i.e., CUDA) in mind.

 There are two main functions of this program: